RCR In-Person Training/Discussion Sessions Now Being Offered

 What is the University Responsible Conduct of Research (RCR) training mandate?

 On July 17, 2020, the Office of the Vice President for Research (OVPR) issued an email requiring RCR training.
 The mandatory RCR training applies to all full-time faculty, staff, graduate students or trainees (undergraduates, postdoctoral fellows, visiting scientists) who participate in research or creative work.
 This mandate also includes any individual supported in part or fully through research funding, grants and contracts.
-Basic or Refresher online Collaborative Institutional Training Initiative (CITI) RCR training requirements must be completed by eligible personnel annually.
-(As of August 2, 2022, the refresher course will be completed biennially.
-[HTML])
+Online Collaborative Institutional Training Initiative (CITI) RCR training as well as RCR In-Person training requirements must be completed by eligible personnel biennially.

 About the CITI RCR Course